Welcome the spring season with fun Easter decorations that’s perfect for your home – the Moss Bunny Topiary!

 Next, you’ll paint the bunny frame green.
 This will ensure that the gray plastic frame show will not through the moss.

 We found it quicker to give it a coat of green spray paint.

 However, if you don’t have any, it can be painted with a green craft paint too.

 Inserting Floral Foam

 Next, we’ll want to fill the cavity of the bunny frame with floral foam.

-As you can see, this makes it easy to see where to trim the floral foam.
 Then, trim the floral foam with a knife.

 Continue placing the foam into the bunny frame and trim as necessary.